 - Apply Relaxation blend or Lavender to the bottom of feet (if you can still reach them, if not ask your hubby).
 You can also diffuse it, or put a few drops in a spray bottle of water to mist your linens.

-- Another great combination is Patchouli and Sleep Ease blend for more severe cases of sleeplessness.
+- Another great combination is Patchouli and Slumber blend for more severe cases of sleeplessness.

 Lower Back & Leg Pain